AadityaGupta/blog-spider/README.md

 ##License

-blogger spider is licensed under the terms of the MIT License.
+blog spider is licensed under the terms of the MIT License.
 See the [LICENSE file](https://github.com/checkcheckzz/blogger-spider/blob/master/LICENSE) for details.